recursionlab/quorum/README.md

 ### 4. Deliberative Loop

-The core operational pattern of AGI-Quorum is the Deliberative Loop—a structured process of proposal, response, consensus, and action:
+The core operational pattern of Quorum is the Deliberative Loop—a structured process of proposal, response, consensus, and action:

 ```
 ┌─────────────────┐